-Australia says Iran frees couple held for months; drops charges
+Australia says Iran frees couple it had accused of spying

-MELBOURNE (Reuters) - Iran has freed an Australian couple detained for several months and dropped its charges against them, Australia’s Foreign Minister Marise Payne said on Saturday.
+MELBOURNE (Reuters) - Iran has freed an Australian couple detained for more than three months and dropped all charges against them, Australia’s Foreign Minister Marise Payne said on Saturday.

 The couple, identified by the ministry as Australian Mark Firkin and British-Australian Jolie King, were said by media to have been detained over accusations of flying a drone without a permit.